git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 ## Keep your applications running in the background

-Sometimes GUI applications will have an option to send the application to the taskbar to run in the background.
-The application is out of the sight, but events and notifications can still come in, and the app can be instantly brought to the foreground.
+Sometimes GUI applications will have an option to be sidelined to the system tray to run in the background.
+The application is out of the sight, but events and notifications can still come in and the app can be instantly brought to the foreground.

 In tmux, a similar concept exists where we can "detach" a tmux session.